 This Parent/Student Handbook has been developed as a guide to the expectations, policies, procedures, and practices of St. Mary Catholic School for our school families.
 Participation and cooperation of parents and students is key to the effectiveness and success of our mission.
-As the Handbook is not exhaustive of every area we may need to address throughout the school year, our administration will keep families informed of updates, clarifications, additions, etc. as needed, especially in this unprecedented time.
+As the Handbook is not exhaustive of every area we may need to address throughout the school year, our administration will keep families informed of updates, clarifications, additions, etc. as needed.